HISTORY OF THE BRITISH

 at a maximum price of 9d.

 Then came along the 1944 Education Act, which compelled Schools to provide

-school meals, without warning the school were in breach of the Act.
+school meals, so without warning the school was in breach of the Act.

 It was then decided to retain the British Restaurant under the control